-Debt is a growing problem for customers and suppliers within the utility industry.
-As energy prices continue to rise and we experience large fluctuations in weather conditions, an increasing number of customers are finding themselves falling into arrears.
+Debt is a growing problem for customers and suppliers within the utility industry and it is likely that worse is to come as government pandemic supports are reduced and ultimately removed.
+What hasn’t changed since Covid is that energy prices are still rising and we continue to experience large fluctuations in weather conditions – both of which will lead to an increasing number of customers finding themselves in arrears.

 The Customer Experience Collection Conundrum